w3f/polkadot-wiki/docs/learn-phragmen.md

 The Phragmén method will iterate, selecting one seat at a time, according to the following rules:
 1. Candidates submit their ballots, marking which candidates they approve of.
 Ballots will not be modified after submission.
-2. An initial weight of 0 is set for each ballot.
+2. An initial load of 0 is set for each ballot.
 3. The candidate who wins the next available seat is the one where the ballots of their supporters would have the _least average (mean) cost_ if that candidate wins.
-4. The _n_ ballots that approved that winning candidate get _1/n_ added to their weight.
+4. The _n_ ballots that approved that winning candidate get _1/n_ added to their load.
-5. The weight of all ballots that supported the winner of this round are averaged out so that they are equal.
+5. The load of all ballots that supported the winner of this round are averaged out so that they are equal.
 6. If there are any more seats, go back to step 3.
 Otherwise, the selection ends.

 ### Example